-CHSE Odisha 12th results 2018 Date and Time: Plus II Arts, Commerce results releasing on this date
+Declared!
+CHSE Odisha +2 12th Result 2018: Plus II Arts, Commerce results released

-CHSE Odisha Plus II results 2018: The Council of Higher Secondary Education (CHSE), Odisha will declare the results of Plus II or Class 12 Arts, Commerce examination on June 9, 2018.
+CHSE Odisha Plus II results 2018: The Council of Higher Secondary Education (CHSE), Odisha has declared the results of Plus II or Class 12 Arts, Commerce examination today, on June 9, 2018.
 Around 2.84 lakh students have appeared for the Arts, Commerce examination this year that was held in 1,106 centres across the state.
 The Plus II examination was held from March 6 to March 29.
+The regular students appeared in the examinations according to the new syllabus prepared in the line of Central Board of Secondary Education (CBSE).
+However, the ex-regular students had appeared for the Plus II exam as per their old syllabus.

 CHSE Odisha 12th results 2018 Date and Time